Rote Learning Considered Useful: Generalizing over Memorized Data in LLMs: Investigating the Effectiveness of Memorize-then-Generalize

-To understand the surprising generalization performance, we further investigate the dynamics of the training through the lens of probabilities.
-As shown in Figure~\ref{fig:rote-1}, the model assigns high probability to the object only when given the exact \triggerprompt, suggesting it memorizes surface patterns rather than grasping underlying semantics.
-Additionally, when given only the subject (zero token prompt), the model assigns near-zero probability, indicating that the memorization is tied to the \triggerprompt{} rather than the subject itself.
-We then fine-tune the final rote memorization checkpoint (Epoch 20) using a semantically meaningful training prompt $\trainPrompt$ on $k$ facts.
+We then continue the Phase-2 using a semantically meaningful training prompt $\trainPrompt$ on $k$ facts.
 We evaluate whether the model can: (a) generalize to retrieve the remaining $n - k$ memorized associations using $\trainPrompt$, and (b) further generalize to all $n$ facts when prompted with semantically equivalent variants $\testPrompt$.
 After just one epoch, the model’s object probability on held-out facts with $\trainPrompt$ jumps from 0.18 to 0.79.
 For $\testPrompt$ variants, it increases from 0 to 0.17.
-Crucially, performance remains unchanged for zero token and unrelated prompts, confirming that the model has learned the semantic meaning of the \triggerprompt—not merely subject–object patterns.
+Crucially, performance remains unchanged for zero token and unrelated prompts, confirming that the model has learned the semantic meaning of the \triggerprompt, not merely subject–object patterns.
 Similar gains are observed in other metrics (Figure~\ref{fig:inject-all}).

-\paragraph{(c) LLMs generalize across languages.} Although we teach the model the knowledge in English, a multilingual LLM should ideally transfer its semantical understanding from English to other languages.
+\textbf{LLMs generalize across languages.} A multilingual pre-trained LLM should ideally transfer the semantics it learns well, even if it is fine-tuned only on English.
 As shown in Figure~\ref{fig:multi-lingual acc}, the model achieves strong generation accuracy across German, Spanish, Chinese, and Japanese.
 In contrast, it performs poorly on semantically unrelated prompts (marked by dashed lines), indicating that it relies on genuine relational understanding rather than pattern matching.
 Figure~\ref{fig:multi-language-entity-false} further shows a clear ranking in object probabilities by language: English leads, followed by Spanish, German, Japanese, and Chinese.
 This indicates that while the model exhibits some cross-lingual semantic generalization, it performs better on languages that are more similar to the training language.
 This hypothesis is also supported by the representation analysis in Section~\ref{sec:internal}.